 Apple can now capture data on what customers do during the day.
 Realizing the potential of big data with the Apple Watch, the company went to join hands with IBM.
 The partnership intends to make the most of digital health information.

-Also Read: 6 ways in which Starbucks uses big data
+Also Read: Big Data in Starbucks

 2. Using big data analytics, Apple intends to keep track of people’s health and improve their lifestyles.

 The information collected can be utilized to treat sickness, prevent the rapid spread of diseases, and also provide better protection against preventable sickness to its people.
 This partnership also aims at creating health-related mobile applications that can be then used with Apple devices.

 All things considered, Apple has just started to expose what it is equipped for with big data, and wearable gadgets might be the area that sees the most improvement in the coming years.

 To conclude this blog, it can be stated that Apple is trying its best to utilize technological advances to improve its user experience.

 Artificial intelligence and its branch of machine learning are being used in different Apple devices to enhance user experience.

 While big data is being used to keep track of a user’s activity.
 It too aims at giving users something they need.